Types of credit

 Credit card/store card

-This is another relatively expensive way to borrow money.
-You get a card to pay for goods and the card provider sends you a monthly bill; you can clear all or some of the balance, or make the minimum payment.
+This is one of the relatively expensive types of credit.
+You get a card to pay for goods and the card provider sends you a monthly bill.
+You can clear all or some of the balance, or make the minimum payment.
 Good for using on holiday, and many credit cards also provide short-term insurance for your purchases.
-Read more about credit cards.
+Read more about credit card debt here.
+If you’re thinking of getting your first credit card, read this.

 Pros: Using credit cards sensibly is good for your credit rating